anphu7492/freshmen-app/README.md

 d.
 Student dashboard
 The student can check on the tasks that are assigned to him, events that are coming up and recent posts by fellow students or tutors.

+e.Profile page
+This pages allows the user to change password and add his/her social media contacts.

 Links
 http://freshmen-app.herokuapp.com/